ITMax2026/Active-Directory-Lab/11 - Print Server and Deployment with GPO/README.md

-Based on the formatting provided in your screenshot, here is the reformatted version of your Print Management lab.

 # **Goal: Centralize print management on the Server (`DC01`) and automate printer mapping for end-users based on their Department/Security Group**

 ### **Deployment Strategy: Group Policy with Item-Level Targeting**